folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

     ...
 ```

-### Publishing backend preview artifacts
+### Publishing back-end preview artifacts

-It may be desirable to create preview build that includes changes to backend modules that have not been merged into master.
-To achieve this, open a pull request on the backend module or modules with the publishPreview variable set to true in the main config, and in the docker configuration.
-A Jenkinsfile for a typical backend module might look like this:
+It may be desirable to create a preview build that includes changes to back-end modules that have not been merged into master.
+To achieve this, open a pull request on the back-end module or modules with the publishPreview variable set to true in the main config, and in the docker configuration.
+A Jenkinsfile for a typical back-end module might look like this:

 ```
 buildMvn {